-Lead by example and promote lifestyle choices: nutrition, hydrating the body, and taking regular exercise.
+Lead by example and promote lifestyle choices: nutrition, hydrating the body and taking regular exercise.

-When your workload increases, utilize deep breathing techniques to clear the mind.
+When your workload increases, utilize deep breathing techniques to clear your mind.
 Exercise is also important.
 If you can, walk to work, run up the stairs, or go to the gym.
 If working hours are extensive, you can easily exercise at home, offsetting muscular tension and improving posture.